noahehall/theBookOfNoah/linux/docker/docker_new.md

     -  they are more trustworthy as you can inspect how they are built
   -  use volumes for persistent data and support tools
     -  sinc any container can connect to an

+  -  always use the strongest possible container network archetype

 # architecture